When you were little there was probably just one screen in the entire house – the tv.

 Talk about situations they’ve heard about where people their age have been caught out sending embarrassing photos and remind them sexting is against the law.

-Talk about why they will be always be safer if they adjust privacy setting to friends only.
+Talk about why they will be always be safer if they adjust their device's privacy setting to friends only.